Oakville West

 Oakville West (Oakville-Ouest) is a federal electoral district in Ontario, Canada.
 It was created in the 2022 Canadian federal electoral redistribution and based on the 2021 Canadian census.
 Its counterpart is Oakville East.

 It contains all of the Town of Oakville west of Sixteen Mile Creek and includes parts previously in Oakville and Oakville North—Burlington.
 Sima Acan is the first and current MP for this riding, having been first elected in the 2025 Canadian federal election.

 Geography

-Consists of that part of the Town of Oakville lying southerly of a line described as follows: commencing at the intersection of the northwesterly limit of said town and Sixteen Mile Creek; thence generally westerly along said creek to Lake Ontario; thence southwesterly in a straight line to the southwesterly limit of said town.
+Consists of that part of the Town of Oakville south of Sixteen Mile Creek; then generally west along said creek to Lake Ontario; then southwest in a straight line to the southwest limit of said town.